czchenxin/git_example_davegrey/README.md

 # git_example_davegrey
-this is description, not README.mdd where this not shoiwng the README.md I created in.
-VScode
+this is description, not README.mdd \n why this not shoiwng the README.md I created in.
+VScode \n because I typed it wrong READEME